thegenemyers/MERQURY.FK/README.md

 .st is added for the line, fill, and stack plots, respectively, followed by either .png or .pdf.
 If the -o option is not set, then the root path name is that of the \<asm> argument.

-If the -z option is set, then CNplot plots at 0, the # of k-mers in <asm>-<reads> broken down into those that are unique or not.
+If the -z option is set, then CNplot plots at 0, the # of k-mers in \<asm> - \<reads> broken down into those that are unique or those that are not.

 The -T option controls the number of threads used by FastK's "Logex" which is the dominant computational cost for CNplot.